l-currie/Typing_Speed_Test/README.md

 # Typing_Test

-# This repo is new, specifically for the version with GUI.
+# This repo is specifically for the GUI version.
 Typing_Test repo is for the console version.

 ###
 Simple typing test made in Java.
 End goal with this project is to learn and get comfortable with JavaFX & CSS by making a modern GUI.